SamuelTallet/unpack-blend-textures/README.md

 # Unpack Blend Textures

-This program extracts the texture images packed in a Blender (*.blend) file and saves them as separate image files in a specified output directory.
+This program extracts the texture images packed in a Blender (*.blend) file and saves them as separate image files in a specified directory.

-Since it's written in Rust, it's very fast!
+Written in Rust, it is very fast!

 ## Installation